North Carolina A&T State University

 North Carolina Agricultural and Technical State University (also known as North Carolina A&T State University, North Carolina A&T, N.C.
 A&T, or simply A&T) is a public, historically black, land-grant research university in Greensboro, North Carolina, United States.
 It is a constituent institution of the University of North Carolina System.

 Founded by the North Carolina General Assembly on March 9, 1891, as the Agricultural and Mechanical College for the Colored Race, it was the second college established under the provisions of the Morrill Act of 1890, as well as the first for people of color in the State of North Carolina.
 Initially, the college offered instruction in agriculture, English, horticulture and mathematics.
 In 1967, the college was designated a Regional University by the North Carolina General Assembly and renamed North Carolina Agricultural and Technical State University.

-With an enrollment of over 14,000 students, North Carolina A&T is the largest historically black college or university (HBCU) in the United States, a position it has held since 2014.
+With an enrollment of 15,275 students, North Carolina A&T is the largest historically black college or university (HBCU) in the United States, a position it has held since 2014.
 The university's College of Engineering graduates more black engineers than any other campus in the United States; its College of Agricultural and Environmental Sciences produces more African American agriculture graduates than any campus in the country.
-The university is also a leading producer of African-American kinesiology undergraduates, landscape architects, nurses, teachers, and journalism/mass communication graduates.
+North Carolina A&T ranks among America's top 10 universities in graduation of African American students in a total of 24 undergraduate, masters and doctoral disciplines.

-The university offers 54 undergraduate, 29 master's, and 9 doctoral degree programs through its eight colleges, one school, and one joint school; the university awards more than 2,600 degrees annually and has an alumni base of around 65,000.
-The main campus encompasses over 600 acre in area, as well as a 492 acre working farm, and two research parks totaling a combined 150 acre.
+The university offers 61 undergraduate, 35 master's, and 15 doctoral degree programs through its eight colleges, one school, and one joint school; the university awards more than 2,900 degrees annually and has an alumni base of around 75,000.
+The main campus encompasses over 600 acre in area, as well as a 582 acre working farm, and two research parks totaling a combined 150 acre.
 It is classified among "R2: Doctoral Universities – High research activity".
 The university ranks third in sponsored funding among University of North Carolina System institutions.
-As of 2021, the university conducted over $78 million in academic and scientific research annually and operated 20 research centers and institutes on campus.
+As of FY25, university principal investigators had received $350 million for academic and scientific research over the three most recent fiscal years and operated 21 research centers and institutes on campus.

 The university's students, alumni, and sports teams are known as "Aggies".
 The university's varsity athletic teams are members of the Coastal Athletic Association (CAA) in all sports with the exception of women's bowling and football.